gmcaguilar/pitch-simula/PITCHME.md

 - 1950s: Describing how a system works was usually done using flow diagrams and a list of rules. |
 - 1957: Nygaard wanted a better way of doing this. |
 - Nygaard saw the potential with computer-aided simulations |
-- He wanted to standardize the procedures of simulating a system using a programming language. |
+- He wanted to standardize the procedures of simulating a system using a computer language. |
-- He needed someone with more programming skills than he had... |
+- However, he needed someone more skilled in programming..

 +++